 This is a spectacular restaurant.
 Its menu is based on typical Peruvian dishes but with an international touch.
 It won us over with its soups (especially the quinoa one) and its stone-cooked meats, which are still cooked on the stone.
 Both options are ideal against the evil of Cusco.

 In Plaza Regocijo, one of the most beautiful in Cusco, is located one of the most famous restaurants in the city, Chicha.
 The extremely famous chef Gaston Acurio has many establishments, both in Peru and abroad.
 All the restaurants serve signature cuisine of the highest quality, using local and seasonal products.

-The Chicha de Cusco restaurant, how could it be otherwise, is specialized in Andean cuisine, so important in the culture and gastronomy of the country.
+The restaurant Chicha in Cusco is specialized in Andean cuisine, so important in the culture and gastronomy of the whole country.

-Cicciolina is located in a beautiful colonial-style mansion, very close to the Archbishop’s Palace and the Twelve Angles Stone and just a 3-minute walk from the Plaza de Armas.
-This restaurant is Mediterranean in style, its main stars being its tapas and homemade pasta, always with a little Peruvian touch, of course.
+Cicciolina restaurant is located in a beautiful colonial-style mansion, very close to the Archbishop’s Palace and the Twelve Angles Stone and just a 3-minute walk from the Plaza de Armas.
+This restaurant has Mediterranean style.
+Its main stars are the tapas and homemade pasta, always with a little Peruvian touch, of course.
 It is a little more expensive than other restaurants where to eat in Cusco.